 For each protocol or amendment reviewed, there is a Board determination resulting in a Board Action:

 - Approval with no protocol modifications

-- Approval contingent on Minor changes; protocol assigned to IRB chair for final review and determination
+- Approval contingent on minor changes; protocol assigned to IRB Chairperson for final review and determination

 - Defer or “Tabled” (insufficient or inappropriate information to make a determination or approval)